Johnnyr612/LoL-Clip-Pipeline/README.md

 - Node.js and npm
 - FFmpeg and ffprobe on `PATH`
 - Git LFS for large checkpoint and sample video files.
+- PyTorch for VideoMAE inference/training and Ultralytics YOLO.
+It is intentionally not pinned in `requirements.txt`; install a CPU or CUDA build appropriate for your machine.
-- Optional: CUDA-enabled PyTorch for faster VideoMAE/GAN training
+- Optional: CUDA-enabled PyTorch for faster VideoMAE/GAN training.
-- `OPENAI_API_KEY` for generated descriptions.
+- Optional: `OPENAI_API_KEY` for OpenAI-generated descriptions.
+Without it, the deterministic fallback description generator is used.
 - Optional: `LOL_CLIP_CAPTION_MODEL` to override the caption model.
 - Optional: `LOL_CLIP_YOLO_WEIGHTS` for local YOLO participant classification.